-The 3M PPS methodology addresses high-cost ancillary services that may not provide useful information for diagnosis or treatment, and therefore have no effect on clinical management.
+The Solventum PPS methodology addresses high-cost ancillary services that may not provide useful information for diagnosis or treatment, and therefore have no effect on clinical management.
 Such services include diagnostic tests, laboratory tests, therapy services, radiology services and pharmaceuticals that may be redundant or are not reasonably necessary for providing care or treatment.

-3M PPS is equally useful to employers, payers, health plans, provider organizations and researchers.
+Solventum PPS is equally useful to employers, payers, health plans, provider organizations and researchers.
 Any of these entities can use standard claims data to identify the number, cost and risk-adjusted rates of specific potentially preventable services and the providers that order or provide unusually high volumes of low-value services.
 As with the other PFPs, risk adjustment is critical for a fair comparison of rates between institutions.

-3M PPS classification logic is the same for every licensee, although different organizations may use it in different ways.
+Solventum PPS classification logic is the same for every licensee, although different organizations may use it in different ways.
 Each licensee determines the appropriate uses.
 At this time, Solventum does not offer software that replicates the PPS analysis used by specific organizations.

 Solventum offers three Potentially Preventable Event (PPE) methodologies:

-Solventum experts can advise employers, health plans, government agencies, provider organizations and other interested parties on how to obtain the maximum value from using 3M PPS.
+Solventum experts can advise employers, health plans, government agencies, provider organizations and other interested parties on how to obtain the maximum value from using Solventum PPS.
 For example, Solventum consultants can help an organization measure the incidence of potentially preventable services, compare against benchmarks and design improvement programs.
 Solventum consultants can also help payers and other organizations measure PPSs across provider organizations and other patient populations, design pay-for-outcomes incentive methods and facilitate learning collaboratives.

 Available to licensees on the Solventum customer support website: